cmu-hgc-mac/grafana_hgcdb_dashboard/README.md

 - `preSteps`: This is the folder that contains the scripts to prepare the database and tables.
     - `get_api.py`: Generate server API key and update `gf_conn.yaml`.
     - `add_dbsource.py`: Connect the PostegreSQL (hgcdb) as data source to Grafana.
-- `dashboard_config.yaml`: This is the configuration file for all the dashboards and panels.
 - `Create`: This is the folder that creates the database and tables from `dashboard_config.yaml` and the templates in the `Generate` folder.
     - `create_panels.py`: This script creates the panels (SQL) from `dashboard_config.yaml`.
     - `create_dashboard.py`: This script creates the dashboards (JSON) from `dashboard_config.yaml` and `panels.sql`.